 Advice is available from the Practice Nurse and the doctors.
 Please remember that all requests are treated in the strictest confidence, so do not be afraid to speak to one of our health professionals.

-Please note that Dr Brynes does not prescribe emergency contraception ('the morning after pill') nor refer for termination of pregnancy.
+Please note that Dr Brynes and Dr Majid do not prescribe emergency contraception ('the morning after pill') nor refer for termination of pregnancy.
 Please ask to see a different doctor if seeking such advice.